 Budget & Annual Reports

 In DeKalb, this principle guides the process of document development.
-Department heads work with their staff to determine service and program priorities.
+About six months before the start of the fiscal year, department heads begin work with their staff to determine service and program priorities.
 These priorities are reached by analyzing past data and anticipation of future needs.
 Once a budget request draft is ready, it is reviewed by the City Manager’s Office and the Finance Department.
 Together, leadership reviews major operational changes, discusses objectives and reviews other requests.
 An effort is made to accomplish City goals in the most efficient way possible.
 This might include combining resource requests across departments to ensure fiscal responsibility.
 Unjustified items or requests are removed from the budget during this process.
 Concurrently, other budget document items are being updated by staff.
 This includes statistics and other items that help show a complete picture of the City’s fiscal plan for the upcoming year.

 Comprehensive Annual Financial Report (CAFR)The Comprehensive Annual Financial Report (CAFR) report fulfills local and state laws requiring the City to issue an annual report on its financial position and activity presented in conformance with generally accepted accounting principles (GAAP) and audited in accordance with generally accepted auditing standards by an independent firm of certified public accountants.